50 Interesting Facts About Badminton

 Badminton is the national game of Indonesia.

 Conventionally, badminton competitions are conducted on indoor courts.
 The movement of the shuttlecock is affected by weather, temperature and altitude.
 When it is cold, the shuttle moves slowly, and when it is hot, it flies faster.
-In an air conditioned setting the shuttle is faster, and in high altitude it becomes slower.
+In an air conditioned setting the shuttle is slower, and in high altitude it becomes faster.

 To change the speed of a shuttle players tip the feathers.
 When the feathers are tipped inward the shuttle speeds up.
 In contrast, to slow the shuttle the feathers should be tipped outward.